 • The contracting officer has sent a letter inquiring about specific regulations

-• A federal investigator leaves a business card asking you call them
+• A federal investigator leaves a business card asking you to call them

 • A complete stranger approaches you in a public place and strikes up a conversation that leads to one about government contracts.